matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 ## Upgrade UUPS proxy

-Similar to the deployment scirpt, there are no modifications needed to upgrade the implementation of the UUPS contract, compared to the upgrading tranparent upgradable contract.
-The only difference is that we will use the `BoxUupsV2` as a new implementation contract:
+Similar to the deployment script, there are no modifications needed to upgrade the implementation of the UUPS contract, compared to upgrading the transparent upgradable contract.
+The only difference is that we use the `BoxUupsV2` as a new implementation contract.

 ```typescript